SD2E/api-user-guide/docs/share_import.md

 ---
 layout: page
-title: "Data Management:"
+title: "Data Management: Share and Import"
-tagline: Share and Import
+tagline:
 ---

 The Agave CLI makes it possible to share data with other users on the SD2E